couchbaselabs/ToDoLite-Android/tutorial.md

 In this workshop, you will learn how to use Couchbase Lite along with Sync Gateway to build a ToDos app with a guest account mode, offline-first capabilities and syncing different ToDo lists to Sync Gateway.

-This paper will guide you through the steps to build the application and know all the tips and tricks to building apps with a great look and feel using Couchbase Mobile.
+This paper will guide you through the steps to build the application and know all the tips and tricks to building apps with a great look and feel using Couchbase Mobile for your Android project.
+![][image-25]

 ## Couchbase Lite in-depth Presentation